heutelbeck/sapl-policy-engine/sapl-attribute-api-gui/README.md

 4. Open the browser and enter `http://localhost:8091` (or your configured URL) and login in with the admin credentials e.g. `admin`and `changeme`.

 5. The GUI starts up even if there is no SAPL Attribute API server configured yet.
-Please make sure that you can reach the API server from your host and configure the connection in the settings:
+Please make sure that you can reach the API server from your host and configure a new connection in the settings:

    ![Settings](docs/images/attribute-api-gui-settings-01.png)

-6. After you clicked on save you can switch to the attributes view and search, publish, remove attributes for your tenants attributes:
+6. After you clicked on save you can switch to the attributes view and search, publish, remove attributes for the current active connection:

    ![Attributes](docs/images/attribute-api-gui-attributes-01.png)